WHAT YOU WILL LEARN

 - Search volume: This is the number of times that people searched for a particular keyword each month in various countries.
 Keywords that have lower search volumes will be cheaper and easier to rank for, especially if you plan to use them for paid ads.
 However, they could hurt the quality/relevance “score” of your website because they might be less relevant.

-- Competition: Higher search volumes typically translates to more people using those keywords and paying big bucks to rank for them, which might make it difficult for you to set yourself apart and achieve the visibility you’re looking for.
+- Competition: Higher search volumes typically translate to more people using those keywords and paying big bucks to rank for them, which might make it difficult for you to set yourself apart and achieve the visibility you’re looking for.

 Keep in mind that keywords only give you a narrow picture.
 To see the complete picture or most of it, consider what the user had in mind when searching for a particular word or phrase — i.e., their search intent.